chand1012/CABR/README.md

 # CABR

-The CABR is a 3D printed Nerf Computerized Adaptive Bullpup Rifle for full length darts.
+The CABR (Pronounced KAY-BER) is a 3D printed Nerf Computerized Adaptive Bullpup Rifle for full length darts.

 # Features